Where & How to Invest in Cardano (ADA) in 2023

 Founded by Charles Hoskinson, one of Ethereum’s co-founders, Cardano can be perceived as an updated version of Ethereum, and a third-generation open-source blockchain platform, which uses Proof of Stake consensus for transaction validations.
-The platform allows for easy development of decentralised apps and smart contracts.
+The platform allows for the easy development of decentralised apps and smart contracts.

 1. Trade Cardano